 All full-time undergraduate and graduate students admitted Fall 2006 or after will be enrolled in the college-endorsed Student Insurance Plan and the cost will be billed to your student account in two installments (fall and spring semester) UNLESS proof of other adequate health insurance coverage is furnished.
-Students who already have health insurance for the entire academic term/year must submit a waiver request by the deadline each academic year, and the waiver request must be approved to avoid being enrolled in the Student Insurance Plan.
+Students who already have health insurance for the entire year/term must submit a waiver request by the deadline EACH academic year, and the waiver request must be approved to avoid being enrolled in the Student Insurance Plan.
 Waiving the Student Insurance Plan does not affect eligibility for services at the Student Health Center.

-You will need your individual 9-digit W&M Student ID number (beginning with 930) and current insurance information.
+You will need your individual 9-digit W&M Student ID number (beginning with 93) and current insurance information.
 Click on the link below under the appropriate student heading to access the Waiver Request form.

-Insurance plans submitted for waiver must provide coverage for the entire academic term/year.
-(2014-2015 Waiver Requests must provide coverage for 08/22/2014 to 05/13/2015 at minimum.)
+Insurance plans submitted for waiver must provide coverage for the entire 2018-2019 academic year.
+(2018-2019 Waiver Requests must provide coverage for 08/24/2018 to 05/12/2019 at minimum.)
 This is a mandatory requirement.

-Students with other health insurance plans that have a closed-network of providers (such as Kaiser Permanent & Tricare Prime) or with limited coverage outside of your area (such as regional HMOs), or otherwise inadequate benefits (such as HDHPs) must carefully review their options before waiving the College-sponsored insurance plan because healthcare may not be reasonably accessible in the Williamsburg area with some health plans.
+Students with other health insurance plans that have a closed-network of providers (such as Kaiser Permanent & Tricare Prime) or with limited coverage outside of your area (such as regional HMOs), or otherwise inadequate benefits (such as HDHPs) must carefully review their options before waiving the College-sponsored insurance plan because healthcare may not be reasonably accessible in the Williamsburg area with some other health plans.

 Please note that Medicaid coverage is state specific and does not provide coverage out-of-state.
 Therefore, out-of-state Medicaid is not considered adequate health insurance coverage so a waiver request will not be approved.